-(a) When any person shall die an individual dies in this State, as a result of violence, by suicide or by casualty if such occurred not longer than 1 year and 1 day prior to death, while under anesthesia, by abortion or suspected abortion, by poison or suspicion of poison, by overdose death as defined at § 4799A of Title 16 or suddenly when in apparent health or when unattended by a physician or in any prison or penal institution or when in police custody or from a disease resulting from employment including disease related to injury or from an undiagnosed cause which may be related to a disease constituting a threat to public health or in any suspicious or unusual manner or if there is any unclaimed body or if anybody is to be cremated or subjected to natural organic reduction, it is the duty of the person having knowledge of such the death or of the person issuing a permit for cremation or natural organic reduction under § 3162-§ 3159 of Title 16 immediately to notify the Chief Medical Examiner, an Assistant Medical Examiner Examiner, or a Deputy Medical Examiner, as the case may be, who in turn shall notify the Attorney General of the known facts concerning the time, place, manner-manner, and circumstances of such-the\death.
-Any-A\person who shall-wilfully neglect or refuse neglects or refuses to report such-the\death or who shall refuse-refuses to make available prior medical or other information pertinent to the death investigation or who, without an order from the Division of Forensic Science, shall-wilfully touch, remove or disturb-touches, removes, or disturbs the clothing or any article upon-on or near the body shall upon-on conviction be subject to imprisonment for not more than 1 year or pay a fine of not more than \$1,000, or both.
+(a) When any person shall die-an individual dies in this State, as a result of violence, by suicide or by casualty if such occurred not longer than 1 year and 1 day prior to death, while under anesthesia, by abortion or suspected abortion, by poison or suspicion of poison, by overdose death as defined at § 4799A of Title 16 or suddenly when in apparent health or when unattended by a physician or in any prison or penal institution or when in police custody or from a disease resulting from employment including disease related to injury or from an undiagnosed cause which may be related to a disease constituting a threat to public health or in any suspicious or unusual manner or if there is any unclaimed body or if anybody is to be cremated, it shall be-a body is to be cremated or subjected to natural organic reduction, it is the duty of the person having knowledge of such the death or of the person issuing a permit for cremation or natural organic reduction under § 3162-§ 3159 of Title 16 immediately to notify the Chief Medical Examiner, an Assistant Medical Examiner-Examiner, or a Deputy Medical Examiner, and circumstances of such the death.
+Any A person who shall-wilfully neglect or refuse neglects or refuses to report such the death or who, without an order from the Division of Forensic Science, shall-wilfully touch, remove or disturb-touches, removes, or disturbs the clothing or any article upon on or near the body shall upon on conviction be subject to imprisonment for not more than 1 year or pay a fine of not more than \$1,000, or both.